joshenoy/sathyabh.at/content/2021-06-getting-covid-19-vaccine-as-a-foreigner-in-romania.md

 ### The Wait

 With the registrations being done, all that we could do was wait.
 Some community-driven websites started popping up, prominent being [vaccin.live](https://vaccin.live/county/BUCURESTI.html) which has a nice map of all the available vaccination centres, the approximate waitlists and which vaccine a particular centre is administering.
 During our daily morning coffee meets with my teams, a person told me about this new centre which has opened up and has a lot of slots open.
 Now, when I had put my name on the waitlist, I had selected a vaccination centre close to home and the waitlist was about 4000.
 To change the centre, I'd lose this slot and go back in the queue, so initially, I was hesitant, especially since the waitlist at the new centre was also about 4000.
-But we were told that the waitlists at the new centre are moving fast, so I changed the centre.
+But I was told that the waitlists at the new centre are moving fast, so I changed the centre.
 And about 30 minutes later, I get an SMS requesting me to book my slot.
 I hardly could believe it, but I scheduled my appointment for March 30.
 I realized later that the new centre was actually [Romexpo](https://www.google.com/maps/place/Romexpo/@44.4762267,26.0650938,15z/data=!4m2!3m1!1s0x0:0x80ccadadef58f6a0?sa=X&ved=2ahUKEwiRxYreo6nxAhVxs4sKHWVcCJAQ_BIwG3oECFsQBQ), a large exhibition centre converted to vaccination centre.
 Pretty neat!

 ### Dose Days